matwilso/matwilso.github.io/_posts/gpt-sim.md

 optimization pressure on the neural networks to accurately predict the future (next word).
 Evolution turned out, in the specific case of homo sapiens, to squeeze human-level intelligence out of this by chance, over billions of years.
-I see no obvious reason that these specific types of AI training processes can't do something equally impressive using a different objective and pressure, given enough effort and development + training time (much less than billions of years).
+I don't see an obvious reason why these specific types of AI training processes can't do something equally impressive using a different objective and pressure, given enough effort and development + training time (much less than billions of years).
 And the AI training seems more straight-to-the-point --- predicting the future probably puts a more direct pressure on intelligence capabilities.
 Plus, AI benefits from bootstrapping off human artefacts and ingenuity.

-These types of ideas and arguments have been floating around for awhile, and maybe you are already convinced or already skeptical.
+Sure, these types of ideas and arguments might be old news, and you are already convinced or already skeptical.
 But I think we are starting to see a much more concrete picture than before, of how, *exactly*, powerful AI might be built.